Rubilmax/foundry-gas-diff/README.md

 > As the action is expecting a comparative file stored on the base branch and cannot find it (because the action never ran on the target branch and thus has never uploaded any gas report)

 ## Options

-### `workflowId` _{string}_ (required)

-The workflow ID the reference gas report was uploaded from.
-By default, the reference gas report of next workflow runs are uploaded by this action from the previous workflow runs, thus it should correspond to the ID of the workflow this action is defined in: `foundry-gas-diff.yml` in the above example.

 ### `token` _{string}_